 |Assessment security and academic integrity||Feedback and feedback practices|

 |Representation in and beyond assessment||Learning in, and for, the workplace|

 |The digital world and its impact on learning and teaching||Evaluative judgement|

 Throughout these programs we use cross-cutting approaches, including innovative methodological and theoretical approaches and knowledge transition.
 We collaborate with Deakin faculties and divisions and also work with a range of industry partners and international collaborators.

 About the Blog

-The CRADLE team have created this blog to provide up-to-date news about the latest assessment and digital learning research, our upcoming seminars and seminar reviews, and our annual symposium news items.
+The CRADLE team have created this blog to provide up-to-date news about the latest assessment and digital learning research, our upcoming seminars, our annual symposium, and how to research with us.

 What’s in our blog?

 Professor David Boud